How To Write Sample Email To Approach New Client (+ Templates)

 • What is a sample welcome email and why is it important?

-• How to write a strong sample email to a prospective client for new business and what to include in it
+• How to write a strong sample email to a prospective client for new business and what to include in it and how do you write a professional email to a client examples

 • 5 sample email templates to reach out to potential clients via email